- Stede Bonnet would've tried asking the Spanish for his sugar back, but his Spanish is - as he puts it - "very evil."

 - The first instance of Observatory in action that Edward and the player get to see is Jack Rackham mistaken James Kidd for a man while she is chatting with Anne Bonny, threatening to cut him(?) down if he doesn't lay off.
 What sells it is Roberts' reaction:Roberts : (In deadpan tone) A curious Bunch.

 - It becomes funnier when you learn THAT REALLY HAPPENED.
-In fact, it was the incident that revealed that "Mark Read" wasn't, as Mary ended up outing herself to keep from getting killed by Rackham.
+In fact, it was the incident that revealed that "Mark Read" wasn't, as Mary ended up outing herself to defuse the situation.

 - The "Press any button to rattle the cage".
 Even the UI agrees, replacing all your action commands with "Rattle".

 - Abstergo's final trailer is already pretty funny on account of being Entertainingly Wrong and Stylistic Suck... but one phrase in particular stands out: "Nothing is sacred, and everyone is committed."
 It appears the Templars have been secretly jealous this entire time.